 5. Mental Stimulation: Interacting with animals stimulates mental faculties, promoting cognitive function and providing a positive distraction from pain, worries, or negative thoughts.
 This can be especially beneficial for individuals facing challenges such as dementia or depression.

-So, we’re super excited to get started and I’m incredibly proud of my little man.
-Interested in volunteering… or would like to organise a visit from a trained pet therapy team?
+So, we’re super sad we won’t be continuing our work with PAWS, but if you are interested in volunteering… or would like to organise a visit from a trained pet therapy team?
 Get in touch with PAWS.